lundmj/startup/README.md

 NOTES FOR SIMON
 HTML:
 It was way easier than I expected!
 I tried to basically go through each thing and code it as it was written in the example thing.
 Some things I did a tiny bit different.
 For the actual buttons in play.html, I did copy what was there, but I looked through to try and understand what it was saying.
 But yeah I got some more experience putting together html, and got to see the process of turning my html from VSCode into an actual subdomain in my website!

+NOTES FOR STARTUP
+HTML and CSS:
+Messing around with CSS helps you to learn a lot about how it goes together.
+I am by no means a pro at it yet, but I was able to figure out how to make my application work well, mostly within a mobile phone's dimensions.
+Currently it uses some crappy dice png files, but once I learn how to implement my dice rolling into the project, I will make these fit into the site better.
+They are currently more of a placeholder for that feature.